amurrell/wp-engine-theme-local/README.md

 Very useful for developers to do:

-- local testing of PHP upgrades,
+- local testing of PHP upgrades
-- Plugin Upgrades
+- plugin upgrades
 - development
 - using an IDE debugger to track down issues
 - start using version control on a theme that was not previously version controlled
-- turn this wrapper repo into a private local development repo for many themes a team is working on.
+- turn this wrapper repo into a private local development repo for however many themes a team is working on.

 [☝️ Back to Contents](#contents)